psuDevelopment/Obfuscate-With-PSU/README.md

 ### Inputs

--   `file` - The path to the file to be obfuscated
+-   `path` - The path to the file to be obfuscated
 -   `apiKey` - Your PSU API key, this can be specified through GitHub's secrets.

 ### Outputs